abe546/LemmyEnhancedOverlay/readme.md

 Lemmy Enhanced Overlay (LEO) is a UI overlay for making lemmy easier to browse.
-Opening images through arrow key or clicking the next or previous button, images showing over layed on the page automatically on traversal.
+Opening images through keyboard keys, images showing over layed on the page automatically on traversal.

 To load the chrome extension to browser, you can download latest deployed version from here : <Link to chrome store>